dianepretty/Summative-assignment---MLOP/README.md

 # Breast Cancer Mammogram Classifier with Retraining

 This project is a medical AI system that detects breast cancer from mammograms using a deep learning model (EfficientNet-B0).
-Its features include real-time prediction, retraining from new clinical cases.

 **Key Features**
 - Mammogram classification (Benign vs Malignant)